 The NC's role and responsibilities are described in its terms of reference.
-The NC is primarily responsible for:-
+The NC is primarily responsible for:

-- (a) reviewing and recommending the nomination or re-nomination of the Directors, having regard to each Director's contribution and performance; - (b) determining annually whether or not a Director is independent; - (c) deciding whether or not a Director is able to and has been adequately carrying out his/her duties as a Director; - (d) in respect of a Director who has multiple board representations on various companies, to review and decide whether or not such Director is able to and has been adequately carrying out his / her duties as Director, having regard to the competing time commitments that are faced by the Director when serving on multiple boards; - (e) making recommendations to the Board regarding training and professional development programmes for the Board; and - (f) reviewing and approving any new employment of related persons and the proposed terms of their employment.
+- (a) reviewing and recommending the nomination or re-nomination of the Directors, having regard to each Director's contribution and performance; - (b) determining annually whether or not a Director is independent; - (c) deciding whether or not a Director is able to and has been adequately carrying out his / her duties as a Director; - (d) in respect of a Director who has multiple board representations on various companies, to review and decide whether or not such Director is able to and has been adequately carrying out his / her duties as Director, having regard to the competing time commitments that are faced by the Director when serving on multiple boards; - (e) making recommendations to the Board regarding training and professional development programmes for the Board; and - (f) reviewing and approving any new employment of related persons and the proposed terms of their employment.

-4.2 Process for Selection and Appointment, Re-appointment of Directors
+4.2 Selection, Appointment and Re-appointment of Directors

 All new Board appointments are considered, reviewed and recommended by the NC first, before being brought up to the Board for approval.
-Potential candidates to fill casual vacancies or as an additional Director are sourced with recommendations from Directors, Management or external consultants.
-The NC then evaluates the suitability of potential candidates for the position taking into account, inter alia, the candidate's age, gender, knowledge, skills, experience and ability to contribute to the Board's effectiveness.
+Potential candidates to fill casual vacancies are sourced with recommendations from Directors, Management or external consultants.
 Upon the NC's recommendation, the Board approves the new appointment.
-In the event that the membership of the NC falls below the minimum number of 3 members, it shall be dissolved, and any new nominations are channeled directly to the Board for approval after which the NC is reconstituted with the requisite number of members.